tray0019/SpringBoot-Fundamental/README.md

 13. In TopicController I Modified getTopic to generic Optional

 Result: JPA and RESTful api tested on browser and Postman both successfully worked!

+**Step 3 - Course Class**

+14. Added Course classes; such as Course, CourseController, CourseRepository and CourseService.
+Courses class is a part of Topic.
+15. Added Topic field in Course class
+16. Set appropriate path variable or request mapping value in CourseController
+17.

 ## Learned
 **@RestController** is a combination of: